eastonkurth/xworm-rce/README.md

 # information

-usage: python exploit.py -H host -p port -k (option defaults to the default xworm key
+usage: python rce.py -H host -p port -k (option defaults to the default xworm key

 how it works: since XWORM runs powershell on the threat actors computer to make a rdp profile using HRDP (i honestly forgot some because we made this 2 weeks ago) we can use that to run our own powershell code.

 where to find c2s: solara discord, malwarebazaar, anyrun, ratting servers (some 'cracked rats' are backdoored), github (search for cracked rats)

+# update log stuff

+apr 21 2025: added stealth mode so ratters cant see that they got rced (rdp failed to connect thing gets taskkilled immediately)

 # tags: